Abercrombie & Fitch’s New Arrivals Feature The Best Wedding Guest Dresses—& They're All On Sale

 Abercrombie & Fitch Printed Dresses

-Abercrombie & Fitch has many playful prints (floral, stripes, polka dots, etc.) in vibrant colors across its dress selection, which are perfect for spring and summer weddings.
+Abercrombie & Fitch has many playful prints (floral, stripes, polka dots, etc.) in vibrant colours across its dress selection, which are perfect for spring and summer weddings.
 I became particularly fond of the butter-yellow halter dress with abstract print splatters, which would look beautiful at a beach wedding (I took her home with me and will be packing it for my summer vacation as well!).
-Meanwhile, the watercolor pleated strapless dress would be great for an outdoor or garden-inspired wedding.
+Meanwhile, the (currently out-of-stock) watercolour pleated strapless dress would be great for an outdoor or garden-inspired wedding.

 More Abercrombie & Fitch Wedding Guest Dresses